-As described in Note 9, CGX Resources entered into Joint Operating Agreements with a subsidiary of Frontera Energy Corporation ("Frontera").
+As described in Note 9, CRI entered into Joint Operating Agreements with Frontera Guyana.
 The Company reviewed the legal form and contractual terms of this arrangement and concluded that it would be classified as a joint operations.
 Based on this assessment, the Company accounts for the assets, liabilities, revenues and expenses relating to its interest in a joint operation in accordance with the IFRS applicable to the particular assets, liabilities, revenues and expenses.
 The Company recognizes its: